krakenjs/levee/README.md

 #### Options
 ##### `timeout`
 the amount of time to allow an operation to run before terminating with an error.
+In case the command execution exceeds the configured timeout, the run callback will be provided with an error with the `ETIMEDOUT` code.

 ##### `maxFailures`
 the number of failures allowed before the Breaker enters the `open` state.
+Once the breaker enters this state, the run callback will be provided with an error with the `EUNAVAILABLE` code.

 ##### `resetTimeout`
 the amount of time to wait before switch the Breaker from the `open` to `half_open` state to attempt recovery.